 To realise this step change, we challenge our people to think the extraordinary, to be brave, and to forge unlikely alliances and partnerships.
 We embrace radical new thinking and believe that through this, we can shape the future of medical science.

-Our partnerships make us who we are.
+Our partnerships makes us who we are.
 At Galvani Bioelectronics we believe that when we work together, we can harness the power of mutual knowledge to change lives for the better.

 We recognise that bringing bioelectronic medicines to patients will depend on experts across a range of disciplines working together and sharing their knowledge and expertise.
 Bioelectronics requires the combined skills of world-leading biologists, engineers, clinicians and technologists.
 So we’re partnering with a diverse range of experts to achieve our mission – as well as benefiting from our parent companies’ world class drug discovery and development and technological expertise.